ZhengJiawen44/tatsu/README.md

 ```

 ## 6. Local Development with Docker (hmr included)
+you get:
+1. hot module refresh.
+2. prisma server on localhost:5555
+3. dev server on localhost:3000
+you do:
 1. Git clone this repository
 2. Copy `.env.example` to `.env` and fill in the required values.
 3. start the dev server `docker compose -f docker-compose.dev.yml up`